India’s football history is long and detailed because it was at one time the national sport.

 His first iconic goal was in the SAFF Suzuki Cup 2015 against Nepal at Greenfield Stadium in Thiruvananthapuram, followed by the 2017 AFC Asian Cup qualification.

-He had an active role in 12 out of 14 games for the Northeast United FC from the year 2016-19.
+Borges had an active role in 12 out of 14 games for the Northeast United FC from 2016 to 19.

-Rowlin Borges is also declared as the AIFF Emerging Player 2016.
+Rowlin Borges is also declared the AIFF Emerging Player 2016.

-Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF in 2011.
+Young Kotal started his international career while playing for the U-19 and then signed up for the I-League of AIFF in 2011.

-He signed up for Mohun Bagan in 2013, which was for him like a dream come true.
+Kotal signed up for Mohun Bagan in 2013, which was, for him, was like a dream come true.

-He also played for the Pune FC against Mumbai city during the year 2014.
+He also played for Pune FC against Mumbai city during the year 2014.

-After his club’s impeccable performance, Kotal went on to play the 2018 FIFA World Cup qualifying match against Nepal, which was a remarkable win for team India.
+After his club’s impeccable performance, Kotal played the 2018 FIFA World Cup qualifying match against Nepal, which was a remarkable win for team India.

 The professional football league, ISL, proved to be a platform for him to showcase his soccer talent.

-He received his international break for the Indian football team against UAE during the year 2014.
+He received his international break for the Indian football team against the UAE in 2014.

-All India Football Federation appointed him the Captain of The Indian National Team in the year 2017.
+All India Football Federation appointed him the Captain of The Indian National Team in 2017.

-Though he left Kerala, he gained a large amount of fanbase, particularly among South Indian people.
+Though he left Kerala, he gained a large fanbase, particularly among South Indian people.

-He continued the captaincy for the Blasters 2018-19 season after getting ruled out for the entire season due to an ACL injury.
+He continued the captaincy for the Blasters 2018-19 season after getting ruled out for the entire season because of an ACL injury.